cob/customize.dashboard.dash/README.md

 custom-ui.items.home.url=dash
 ```

-After creating the definitions, import the follwing xls
+After creating the definitions, import the following xls
 ```
 1.dashboard-solutions.xlsx
 2.dashboard_v1.xlsx
-dashboard_chooser_0.28.0.xlsx (this one substitutes the chooser dashboard; delete manually the onde created by the 1st sheet)
+dashboard_chooser_0.28.0.xlsx (this one substitutes the chooser dashboard; delete manually the one created by the 1st sheet)
 ```